HL7/davinci-crd/src/pagecontent/hooks.md

   </tr>
 </table>

 No profile is provided for the Questionnaires pointed to by the Task.
-Payers SHOULD use questionnaires that are compliant with either the [Argonaut Questionnaire profiles](https://github.com/argonautproject/questionnaire) (for forms to be completed within the EHR) or the [Structured Data Capture profiles](http://hl7.org/fhir/us/sdc) (for more sophisticated forms to be created within a SMART on FHIR app or through an external service).
+Payers SHOULD use questionnaires that are compliant with either the [Argonaut Questionnaire profiles](https://github.com/argonautproject/questionnaire) (for forms to be completed within the EMR) or the [Structured Data Capture profiles](http://hl7.org/fhir/us/sdc) (for more sophisticated forms to be created within a SMART on FHIR app or through an external service).

 The following is an example CDS Hook [Suggestion](https://cds-hooks.hl7.org/specification/1.0/#suggestion) where the specified questionnaire is either expected to be available within the client system or available for retrieval through its canonical URL.
 As such, the [Action](https://cds-hooks.hl7.org/specification/1.0/#action) only contains the FHIR [Task]({{site.data.fhir.path}}task.html) resource.
 An example showing inclusion of both the Task and the referenced Questionnaire can be found [above](#if-none-exist).